-2. Catch it Now to Prevent Regret Later
+1. Catch Now, Prevent Regret Later

 3. Drawworks to the Mast

-Use a grease gun to inject about two to three pumps of grease into the fittings before starting the drill and every few hours while the drill operates.
+Use a grease gun to inject two to three pumps into the fittings before starting the drill and every few hours while the drill operates.
 The slip pads on the drawworks and mast need to be cleaned and lubricated with a light film of silicone spray after about eight hours of operation so the drill can lift the drivehead smoothly and quickly.

 4. Locked and Loaded